 Physical therapists are in demand in a wide variety of settings today—from medical centers and retirement communities to commercial health clubs and university athletic departments.
-Pre-health advisers, admission directors and faculty agree that developing a strong foundation in the natural and social sciences as part of a well-rounded liberal arts education is the best preparation for a graduate program in physical therapy (PT).
+Pre-health advisors, admission directors and faculty agree that developing a strong foundation in the natural and social sciences as part of a well-rounded liberal arts education is the best preparation for a graduate program in physical therapy (PT).

-Central students are successful in securing acceptance into PT programs with the assistance of an on-campus pre-health adviser, an internship coordinator and academic advisers.
+Central students are successful in securing acceptance into PT programs with the assistance of an on-campus pre-health advisor, an internship coordinator and academic advisors.
 Central’s pre-professional program prepares you to pursue physical therapy education in graduate school.
-With the help of your adviser, you will choose a major that best prepares you for further study.
+With the help of your advisor, you will choose a major that best prepares you for further study.